 - financial liabilities recorded at amortized cost: this heading includes current and non-current borrowings (bank loans and finance leases, other financing and bank overdrafts) and other current and non-current liabilities (trade payables and other liabilities excluding deferred income); - in accordance with IAS 9 Financial Instruments, borrowings and bank overdrafts are recognized at their amortized cost, calculated on the basis of the effective interest rate.
-The portion maturing in less than one year is classified under "short-term borrowings", while the portion maturing in over one year is classified under "long-term borrowings"; - financial liabilities designated at "fair value through comprehensive income": this heading includes financial derivatives.
+The portion maturing in less than one year is classified under "short-term borrowings", while the portion maturing in over one year is classified under "long-term borrowings"; - in accordance with IFRS principles, reverse factoring agreements are presented according to whether or not the debts concerned have changed.
+As such, when trade payables are not substantially modified (term, maturity, counterparty, etc.), they continue to be recorded under trade payables.
+Otherwise, they are treated as financing transactions and presented under borrowings.
+After analysis, existing contracts are considered as borrowings; - financial liabilities designated at "fair value through comprehensive income": this heading includes financial derivatives.